You can keep them together by removing pending state court actions to bankruptcy court.

 Actions filed while the bankruptcy is pending may be removed within 30 days of service of the summons.

-Removal is accomplished by giving notice of removal, accompanies by the “short and plain” statement of the facts entitling the movant to removal.
+Removal is accomplished by giving notice of removal, accompanied by a “short and plain” statement of the facts entitling the movant to removal.

 The notice is to be accompanied by a copy of all the pleadings in the court in which the matter was originally filed.